 - After receiving the TNGF key from AMF in step 10a, the TNGF shall send to UE an EAP-Request/5G-Notification packet containing the "TNGF Contact Info", which includes the IP address of TNGF.
 After receiving an EAP-Response/5G-Notification packet from the UE in step 10c, the TNGF shall send message 10d containing the EAP-Success packet.

+- In case of WLAN access, if the TNGF received indication from the UE for its MPS subscription in EAP message 3, and if the TNGF supports MPS it shall indicate back to the UE that it supports MPS in this message.

 11. The TNAP key is used to establish layer-2 security between the UE and TNAP.
 In the case of IEEE Std 802.11 [48], a 4-way handshake is executed, which establishes a security context between the WLAN AP and the UE that is used to protect unicast and multicast traffic over the air.